vvye/smw-font/README.md

 4. Make changes as you see fit.
 (If you're planning to make a pull request, please apply the changes to all three font variants, so they're up to date, and increase the version number in the "Meta" tab [by 0.1 I guess?].)
 5. Click "Save TTF".

+Note that the space character will always be blank in the generated font file, but its width depends on what the character looks like in the image (that's why there's a dot in the top left).

-Note that the generated font files (both TTF and OTF) apparently don't support kerning.
+Also note that the generated font files (both TTF and OTF) apparently don't support kerning.
 (And if you select OTF in the "Output" tab, the kerning won't even apply to the preview text.)
 I've found that when you convert OTF to TTF (and vice versa) using an online converter such as cloudconvert, both OTF and TTF work.